The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: A proximal ADMM algorithm and a proximal linearized ADMM algorithm in the nonconvex setting

 Recall that the \emph{proximal point operator with parameter $\gamma >0$} of a proper and lower semicontinuous function $\Psi \colon \sR^{N} \to \sR \cup \left\lbrace + \infty \right\rbrace$ is the set-valued operator defined as (\cite{Moreau})

-The above particular instance of Algorithm \ref{algo:al.1} is an iterative scheme formulated in the spirit of full splitting numerical methods, namely, the functions $g$ and $h$ are evaluated by their proximal operators, while the linear operator $A$ and its adjoint are evaluated by simple forward steps.
-Exact formulas for the proximal operator are available not only for large classes of convex functions (\cite{Combettes-Wajs}), but also for many nonconvex functions appearing in applications (\cite{Attouch-Bolte-Redont-Soubeyran, Hare-Sagastizabal, Lewis-Malick}).
+The above particular instance of Algorithm \ref{algo:al.1} is an iterative scheme formulated in the spirit of full splitting numerical methods; in other words, the functions $g$ and $h$ are evaluated by their proximal operators, while the linear operator $A$ and its adjoint operator are evaluated by simple forward steps.
+Exact formulas for the proximal operator are available not only for large classes of convex functions (\cite{Beck,Combettes-Wajs}), but also for many nonconvex functions occurring in applications (\cite{Attouch-Bolte-Redont-Soubeyran, Hare-Sagastizabal, Lewis-Malick}).

-The second algorithm that we propose in this paper replaces $h$ in the definition of $x^{k+1}$ by its linearization at $x^k$ for every $k \geq 0$.
+The second algorithm that we propose in this paper replaces for every $k \geq 0$ the function $h$ in the definition of $x^{k+1}$ by its linearization at $x^k$.

 \begin{algo} Let be the matrix sequences $\left\lbrace \M_{1}^{k} \right\rbrace_{k \geq 0} \in \sS^{n}_{+}$ , $\left\lbrace \M_{2}^{k} \right\rbrace_{k \geq 0} \in \sS^{m}_{+}$, $r > 0$ and $0 < \rho < 2$.
 For a given starting vector $\left( x^{0} , z^{0} , y^{0} \right) \in \sR^{n} \times \sR^{m} \times \sR^{m}$, generate the sequence $\left\lbrace \left( x^{k} , z^{k} , y^{k} \right) \right\rbrace _{k \geq 0}$ for every $k \geq 0$ as: